Whether you need to consolidate private or federal school loans, this guide walks you through student loan debt consolidation so you can find relief.

 - Income-Based payments are usually 15% of your income

 - Income-Contingent payments usually cap out at 20%

 - Pay as You Earn offers payments that can be 10% or less

 Private consolidation loans don’t care about your financial state.
 Monthly payments depend on the term you choose.
 The only way to lower your payments would be to modify your consolidation loan to extend the term.

 Even if you have steady income and can afford the payments now, there’s a risk that your situation can change.
 If you lose your job or run into trouble, there’s no going back to use federal hardship-based repayment plans.

-Article last modified on November 20, 2017.
+Article last modified on February 27, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: The Authoritative Guide to Student Loan Debt Consolidation - AMP.
+Mobile users may also access the AMP Version: Student Loan Debt Consolidation - AMP.